musocrat/universal-squared.css/README.md

 **Is this a joke?**

-Of course it's a joke.
-Use [semantic CSS class names](http://maintainablecss.com/).
+This is not a joke.

 ## License

-Universal.css is provided free of charge, courtesy of [marmelab](http://marmelab.com), under the [WTFPL License](http://www.wtfpl.net/).
+universal-squared.css is provided free of charge, courtesy of [musocrat](https://github.com/musocrat.com), under the [WTFPL License](http://www.wtfpl.net/).